 WP has gradually been writing and producing many of their own books.
 These coordinate much better with the themed guides than trying to use books from other publishers.
 They also help create a consistent Christian worldview.
 In addition, since most of the WP books are published as either print or ebooks, the ebook versions present an opportunity to lower the cost of your curriculum.

 The curriculum intentionally does not align with the Common Core State Standards.
-Like most unit studies, topics are studied fewer times but at greater depth than occurs in standard textbooks.
-Ultimately, children are likely to cover all of the required topics, but they are also likely to retain more since the learning methods are much more appealing.
+Like most unit studies, topics are studied fewer times but at greater depth than in standard textbooks.
+Ultimately, children are likely to cover all the required topics and retain more information since the learning methods are much more appealing.

 The publisher's website has explanations, free sample pages, a discussion board, and other information that will help you better understand the curriculum before purchasing.